Grand Rapids offers a wealth of diversity resources.

 The Grand Rapids’ branch of the NAACP may be reached at (616)243-1000.

-The Network serves the LGBT communities of Western Michigan through networking, referrals, and resources.
+The Grand Rapids Pride Center serves the LGBT communities of Western Michigan through networking, referrals, and resources.

 Partners for a Racism-Free Community is a movement of committed citizens and organizations working to move Greater Grand Rapids from “that’s the way it is” to “racism-free” through personal commitments, institutional efforts, social advocacy, and persistent intolerance of racist attitudes, words and behaviors.